On a notion of "Galois closure" for extensions of rings: Introduction

-One might imagine that for more complicated ring extensions, the analogues of Theorems~\ref{monocase}--\ref{cubicase} might not hold.
+One might imagine that for more complicated ring extensions, however, the analogues of the rank assertions in Theorems~\ref{monocase}--\ref{cubicase} might not hold.
 Indeed, one finds in rank 4 that there exist algebras over fields for which the $S_4$-closure need not have rank $4!=24$.
-For instance, we will show in Section \ref{degexample} that the $S_4$-closure of the ring $K[x,y,z]/(x,y,z)^2$ has dimension 32 over $K$ for any field $K$.
+For instance, we will show in Section \ref{degexample} that the $S_4$-closure of the ring $K[x,y,z]/(x,y,z)^2$ has dimension 32 over $K$ for any field~$K$.

 This has consequences over $\Z$ as well.
 For example, suppose $K$ is a quartic field and $A$ is the ring of integers in $K$.
-Consider the suborder $A'=\Z+2A$.
-Since $A'/2A'\cong\F_2[x,y,z]/(x,y,z)^2$, we see already that the minimal number of generators for $\Gal(A'/\Z)$ as an abelian group is at least 32 by Theorem~1.
-Since $A'\otimes\Q=K$, we see that the torsion-free rank of $A'$ is $4!=24$, but one finds that there are also eight dimensions of 2-torsion!
-Although this may seem unsightly at first, for a number of reasons this additional information contained in the 2-torsion is important to retain in studying the ``Galois closure'' of the order $A'$ (the most prominent reason being perhaps functoriality).
+Consider the suborder $A'=\Z+pA$ for some prime $p$.
+Since $A'/pA'\cong\F_p[x,y,z]/(x,y,z)^2$, we see already that the minimal number of generators for $G(A'/\Z)$ as an abelian group is at least 32 by Theorem~1.
+Since $A'\otimes\Q=K$, we see that the torsion-free rank of $A'$ is $4!=24$, but one finds that there are also eight dimensions of $p$-torsion!
+Although this may seem unsightly at first, for a number of reasons this additional information contained in the $p$-torsion is important to retain in studying the ``Galois closure'' of the order $A'$ (the most prominent reason being perhaps the property of commuting with base change.)
 We study this example more carefully in Section~\ref{orderexample}.
-The example will illustrate that there is no natural further quotient of $G(A'/\Z)$ that has 24 generators as a $\Z$-module and also respects base change; this gives further evidence that allowing the rank to be higher than $n!$ when constructing $S_n$-closures can be important when considering somewhat more ``degenerate'' ring extensions.
+The example will illustrate that there is no natural further quotient of $G(A'/\Z)$ that has 24 generators as a $\Z$-module and also respects base change (see Theorem~\ref{newth}).
+This gives further evidence that allowing the rank to be higher than $n!$ when constructing $S_n$-closures can be important when considering somewhat more ``degenerate'' ring extensions.

 \begin{remark}{\em It is possible to obtain a natural Galois closure-type object of rank $n!$ for any order $A$ in a degree $n$ number field $K$, by constructing $G(A/\Z)$ as defined above, and then quotienting by all torsion.
 This quotient was used for convenience in, e.g., \cite{Bhargava3} and \cite{Bhargava4}.
-Although quite convenient in many contexts, such a quotienting procedure is NOT functorial! } \end{remark}
+Although quite convenient in many contexts, such a quotienting procedure will NOT commute with base change! } \end{remark}